TechGrounds-Cloud8/cloud8-QuincyTjia/Week2/NTW-02 Network Devices.md

 - https://www.netwerkkabel.eu/nl/blogs/blog/wat-is-ethernet/
 - https://www.cisco.com/c/en/us/products/switches/what-is-a-lan-local-area-network.html
 - https://www.comptia.org/content/guides/what-is-a-wide-area-network
--

 ### Overcome challenges
 - At first I had to find out at which layers which devices are used.
 After that I had to find out what the different devices are and what they do.
 - I had to found out what my IP-address is.
-- I couldn't login to the IP address website.
--
+- I couldn't login to my router configuration settings.
+This problem occured because I don't have the login data.
+My landlord has all the login data because my router is connected to a larger network of multible routers.
+- I then had to found out what I should see if I could login, I did this via my teammates.

 ### Results
 - Devices used at the different layers: